rakeshcheekatimala/rakeshcheekatimala/README.md

 🌱 I’m currently learning AWS & preparing for AWSCertified Solutions Architect - Associate Level.

-🌱 I’m currently learning & contributing on Spring projects to improve my Backend Skills.
+🌱 I’m currently learning Spring to improve My backend skills, Typescript to bring typed system in our current projects.

 💬 Ask me about React,CSS,Javascript,Frontend topics would be interested to help you or discuss.